ryanongwx/tp/docs/DeveloperGuide.md

 ---

 These additional sections aim to cover more aspects of the application, providing a thorough guideline for manual testing.
 Each section outlines the prerequisites, the test cases, and the expected outcomes to guide testers through the process.

+## Appendix: Planned Enhancements

+### Additional Navigation in Appointment Calender

+#### Current Implementation

+The current version of the Appointment Calendar allows users to view appointments in a calendar format.
+Navigation through the calendar is limited to sequential month traversal using 'Next' and 'Previous' buttons.
+This implementation, while functional, can be cumbersome for users who wish to view appointments that are several months away from the current date.

+#### Proposed Enhancement

+We plan to enhance the calendar navigation by introducing a more efficient way for users to view appointments.
+The enhancement will allow users to:

+**Manual Selection of Month and Year**: A dropdown menu or a picker control will be integrated into the UI, enabling users to quickly jump to a specific month and year without sequentially navigating through each month.

+**`viewcalender MM YYYY` command**: For users who prefer typing through the CLI, we will implement a command that allows them to view the calendar for a specific month and year.
+Users will be able to enter a command in the format viewcalendar MM YYYY (e.g., viewcalendar 12 2023 to view December 2023), and the calendar will update to display the selected month and year.